vittoriofortino84/EDTOX/README.md

 - Compiling one consensus gene co-expression netowrk from the overlapping genes of the two networks using wTO package.

 ## 2_4_Consensus_Rat_in_vitro_wTO.R
-- Compiling one consensus gene co-expression netowrk from the overlapping genes of the two networks related to in vitro rat from drug matrix and TG-GATEs.
+- Compiling one consensus gene co-expression netowrk from the overlapping genes of the two networks related to in vitro rat from drug matrix and TG-GATEs using wTO package.

 ## 2_5_PPI_wTO.R
 PPI Network from StringDB for Homo Sapiens is generated.
 A new combined score is generated from  the product of interactions except